pklomkaew/Intro2SciProgClass/README.md

 # Intro2SciProgClass
-Homeworks, projects, and in-class assignments from SDS 322 class done
+Homeworks, projects, and in-class assignments from Introduction to Scientific Programming class (SDS 322, taught by instructors at TACC- Texas Advanced Computing Center)

-All codes were written on Vim text editor using high performance computer at TACC (Texas Advanced Computing Center)
+All codes were written on Vim text editor using high performance computer at TACC

 -Final project (C++) with report: Disease propagation SIR model and exploring social distancing and Herd Immunity